GDelevoye/SMSN/README.md

 - Can be installed and used easily using pip and conda (See "Installation")
 - Automated tests are lacking

-Since I am a single maintener on this and it was developped for a specific usage on a specific machine, corrections might be required to get it work it on other configurations (e.g Apple computer)
+Since I am a single maintener on this and it was developped for a specific usage on a specific machine, corrections might be required to get it work it on other configurations (e.g Apple computer).

-Minor bugs might also occur in specific situations.
 See "known problems" and "In case of installation problems" for more details

 # Software Requirements